leandrofigueiraalmeida/leandrofigueiraalmeida/README.md

-# Data Science Projects Portfolio
+# Data Science Projects and Data Engineer Portfolio

 Welcome to my projetcs portfolio.
 Here you will be able to take a look at all my data science projects.